A Graph-Based Approach for Category-Agnostic Pose Estimation: Experiments

 \section{Experiments}

-We use the MP-100 dataset~\cite{xu2022pose} as our training and evaluation dataset, comprising samples drawn from existing category-specific pose estimation datasets.
+Following previous CAPE works, we use the MP-100 dataset~\cite{xu2022pose} for training and evaluation, comprising samples drawn from existing category-specific pose estimation datasets.
 The MP-100 dataset encompasses a collection of over 20,000 images, spanning 100 distinct categories, with varying keypoint numbers up to 68 across different categories.
-To facilitate model training and evaluation, the samples are divided into five distinct splits.
-Notably, each split ensures that training, validation, and test categories are mutually exclusive, meaning that the categories used for evaluation remain unseen during the training process.
+To ensure categories used for evaluation remain unseen during the training process, the samples are divided into five different mutually exclusive splits.
 The dataset includes partial skeleton annotations in various formats, including differences in the indexing of keypoints (some start from zero while others from one).
-To standardize and enhance the dataset, we adopted a unified format with comprehensive skeleton definitions for all categories.
-This process involved cross-referencing the original datasets and, where necessary, conducting manual annotations to ensure completeness and consistency.
+We adopted a unified format with comprehensive skeleton definitions for all categories (skeleton annotations are shared among categories).
+This process involved cross-referencing the original datasets and, where necessary, conducting manual annotations.

-To quantify our model's performance, we employ the Probability of Correct Keypoint (PCK) metric~\cite{yang2012articulated}, with a PCK threshold set at 0.2, following the conventions established by POMNet~\cite{xu2022pose} and CapeFormer~\cite{Shi_2023_CVPR}.
+To quantify our model's performance, we employ the Probability of Correct Keypoint (PCK) metric~\cite{yang2012articulated}, with a PCK threshold set at 0.2, following previous conventions~\cite{xu2022pose, Shi_2023_CVPR}.

-We show a qualitative comparison between our method and previous CAPE methods CapeFormer~\cite{Shi_2023_CVPR} and POMNet\footnote{We used POMNet official code to train and visualize results, as they don't provide pre-trained models.
-Quantitative results are taken from the published paper.}~\cite{xu2022pose} in Figure~\ref{fig:qualitative}.
-The last column denotes our full method, which is based on our enhanced baseline, replacing the previous decoder with our novel GTD module.
-As can be seen, the enhanced baseline achieves better keypoint localization than the previous state-of-the-art.
-Furthermore, the structure information incorporated in our method serves as a strong prior for localizing keypoints, helping in breaking symmetry and creating structure consistency between the keypoints.
-The first row of the figure shows an example of symmetry that confuses prior methods but not ours, while the third row shows our method's superiority in preserving structure consistency across keypoints.
-More examples are in the supplementary.